 - Ovulation disorders.
 If ovulation is infrequent or absent, fewer eggs are available for fertilization.

 - Endometriosis.
 Endometriosis occurs when tissue similar to the lining of the uterus implants and grows outside of the uterus — often affecting the function of the ovaries, uterus and fallopian tubes.

 - Uterine fibroids.
-Fibroids are benign tumors in the wall of the uterus and are common in women in their 30s and 40s.
+Fibroids are benign tumors in the uterus.
+They are common in women in their 30s and 40s.
 Fibroids can interfere with implantation of the fertilized egg.

 - Previous tubal sterilization or removal.
 Tubal ligation is a type of sterilization in which the fallopian tubes are cut or blocked to permanently prevent pregnancy.
 If you wish to conceive after tubal ligation, IVF may be an alternative to tubal ligation reversal surgery.

 - Impaired sperm production or function.
 Below-average sperm concentration, weak movement of sperm (poor mobility), or abnormalities in sperm size and shape can make it difficult for sperm to fertilize an egg.
-If semen abnormalities are found, your partner might need to see a specialist to determine if there are correctable problems or underlying health concerns.
+If semen abnormalities are found, a visit to an infertility specialist might be needed to see if there are correctable problems or underlying health concerns.

 - Unexplained infertility.
 Unexplained infertility means no cause of infertility has been found despite evaluation for common causes.

 - A genetic disorder.
 If you or your partner is at risk of passing on a genetic disorder to your child, you may be candidates for preimplantation genetic testing — a procedure that involves IVF.
 After the eggs are harvested and fertilized, they're screened for certain genetic problems, although not all genetic problems can be found.
 Embryos that don't contain identified problems can be transferred to the uterus.